MrSuicideParrot/hassio-speedtest-addon/README.md

 	* Click on the 3 dots button on the top right of your Addon store
 	* Click on **Repositories**
 	* You'll see a prompt called "Manage add-on repositories", you should put your repository's url (https://github.com/MrSuicideParrot/hassio-speedtest-addon) in the field **Add**.
-4. Install the SpeedTest addon.
+5. Install the SpeedTest addon.
+6. Create an automation that runs this addon as often as you want.

 ## Configuration